cyverse/ds-playbooks/testing/env/README.md

 create a iRODS grid to be used for testing the ansible playbooks that configure an iRODS grid.

-The environment consists of five containers.
+The environment consists of size containers.
 The `amqp` container hosts the RabbitMQ broker that in turn hosts the `irods` exchange, where the Data Store publishes messages to.
 The `dbms` container hosts the PostgreSQL server that in turn hosts the ICAT DB.
 The `ies` container hosts the IES.
+The `load_balancer` container hosts the HAProxy for the IES.
 The `rs_centos6` container hosts the resource server running on CentOS 6.
 Finally, the `rs_centos7` container hosts the resource server running on CentOS 7.

 The environment is controlled by docker-compose, but there are three programs that simplify the usage of docker-compose. `build` can be used to create all of